Sunshine Fest 2026

 Theater (1st floor)

-We hear from average requesters who improved their communities through public record laws.
-Be prepared to be inspired and assured that freedom of information matters!
-(To be streamed and recorded.)
+We hear from dedicated requesters who improved their communities through public record laws.
+Be prepared to be inspired and assured that freedom of information does indeed matter!
+(To be streamed and recorded with link to be provided here prior to the session.
+No food or drink allowed in theater.)

-- Isabelle Leofanti, Metea Valley High School (Illinois)
+- Isabelle Leofanti, Metea Valley High School (Illinois), now at Kent State University (Link: award story)

 10:15-10:45 a.m.